basxib/tutmaps/README.md

-# tutmaps
-Courses and learning mindmaps
+# Courses and learning mindmaps
 This repository contains mindmaps for courses and articles I read,, I use mindmaps as a tool to capture knowledge which makes it much easier to connect ideas and remember what you had learned.

 These mindmaps are can be viewed and edited using the open-source tool https://tobloef.com/text2mindmap/